hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 - **Insert waypoint \| Survey \| Corridor Scan \| Structure Scan:** Insert item of specified time after current waypoint.
 - **Delete:** Delete current waypoint
 - **Change Command:** Change the command type (same as selecting the mission item name in its header).
-- **Edit Position:** Open a dialog to specify the item position based on current vehicle position, or co-ordinates (geographic (GPS), UTM, MGRS).
+- **Edit Position:** Open a dialog to specify the item position based on current vehicle position, or coordinates (geographic (GPS), UTM, MGRS).
 - **Show all values:** Select checkbox to update the editor to display the precise MAVLink message/command values that the editor represents.
 - **Item \#:** Displays the sequence number of the selected item (within the mission).